 A ranking timeline you can share with clients

-• Indexing: a few days to a few weeks
+- Indexing: a few days to a few weeks

-• Early impressions: 2 to 6 weeks
+- Early impressions: commonly within 1 to 6 weeks after indexing

-• First meaningful movement: 1 to 3 months
+- First meaningful movement: 1 to 3 months

-• Top 10 for some targets: 3 to 6 months (established sites), 6 to 12 months (new sites)
+- Top 10 for some realistic targets: 3 to 6 months for established sites and 6 to 12 months for many new sites

-• Top 3 and stable growth: 6 to 18 months
+- Top 3 and stable growth: 6 to 18 months

 Conclusion